We build the hive

 in motion.

-Family life, voice ops, creative worlds — or whatever we build next.
-Same engine.
-Many minds.
+Family life, 3D creation, creative worlds — or whatever we build next.
+One brain.
+Many surfaces.